 A faulty head gasket can also allow engine oil to leak into the coolant passages in the cylinder head.
 This often shows up as an oily/milky residue in the coolant expansion tank, as the oil floats to the surface of the coolant.

-If engine oil leaks past a faulty head gasket, blue smoke may come out of the exhaust pipe, as it’s burnt during the combustion process.
+If engine oil leaks past a faulty head gasket, blue smoke may come out of the exhaust pipe, because it’s burnt during the combustion process.
 This can be very bad news for the catalytic converter.
 If this is left to happen for an extended period, the catalytic converter can be ‘poisoned’ and require replacement.

 5. External leaks